llaville/php-compatinfo/README.md

 It is distributed as source code (install via composer) and a PHAR version that bundles all dependencies in a single file.

-**CAUTION:** Branch 4.5 will not accept any more any feature requests.

-**CAUTION:** Branch 5.0 will not accept any more any feature requests.
+**CAUTION:** Branch 5.2 will not accept anymore any feature requests.

 # Requirements